Activities in Victoria Falls

 Calm pools of water separate the rapids which are perfect for getting your breath back and admiring the spectacular scenery before you tackle the next one.

-Not for the faint-hearted, true, but if you fancy swimming close to the edge of the Falls, then you need to make a trip to Devil's Pool, a naturally formed pool accessed via Livingstone Island in Zambia.
+Not for the faint-hearted, true, but if you fancy swimming close to the edge of the Falls and even taking a peek over at the raging Falls below, then you need to make a trip to Devil's Pool, a naturally formed pool accessed via Livingstone Island in Zambia.

 Bunjee Jumping and Bridge Swings